AnticOwl/anticowl.github.io/_Wip/2024-07-25-Lost-In-Random.md

 * Press `Begin Freecam`.
 * Press `F7` to hide CUE interface.
 * Frame and take your shot.

+So, the second time you want or need to activate the camera for a shot, the cheat code is: Page Up, Delete and Insert.
+The way around to get back in the game.

 For the camera movements, refer to the free camera window when CUE interface is active.